ocavue/prosemirror-flat-list/README.md

 ## Node Specs

-A new list node type, named `list`, will be added to the schema.
-Unlike the node in [prosemirror-scheam-list], it allows any block node as its children.
-The first child of a list node can be any block type in addition to a paragraph.

-This node type has the following attributes.
+The node type `list` has the following attributes.

 - `type`:
   A string representing the type of the list node.
 It can be chose from the